 The condition is diagnosed by x-ray.
-Your child’s GP will no doubt have referred them to a specialist after seeing the x-ray report, and making a diagnosis of avascular necrosis.
+A child’s GP will no doubt have referred them to a specialist after seeing the x-ray report, and making a diagnosis of avascular necrosis.

 The specialist will probably want to see your child at least once or twice to make sure there are going to be no real problems.

 Medication can be helpful.
-Simple analgesia, such as paracetamol, will help your child feel more comfortable.
+Simple analgesia, such as paracetamol, will help the child feel more comfortable.
 Anti-inflammatory medication can help reduce swelling and discomfort.

-If your child is finding that the range of movement in her elbow is affected, the specialist may suggest physiotherapy and might show your child specific exercises to maintain and try to improve the movement in her elbow.
+If the child is finding that the range of movement in their joints is affected, the specialist may suggest physiotherapy and might show the child specific exercises to maintain and try to improve the movement in their affected joint.

 Very occasionally, an operation can be helpful but this isn’t necessary in the vast majority of cases.

-Your child may find that their elbow is troublesome for 12-18 months.
+The child may find that their joint is troublesome for 12–18 months.
 After that it should settle in terms of pain.